SamuelB42/ai-social-good-project/README.md

 **Oversight and Tradeoff**

 Oversight: Any report with a risk score above 7/10 or any surface identified as Synthetic Rubber must be held for mandatory human review by a city inspector before being cleared as safe.
+Also, we could connect the AI system to live local weather station APIs so temperature conditions are automatically included in the analysis instead of relying only on visual appearance.

-Tradeoff: This reduces the speed of the instant audit and increases the operational cost for the city.
+Tradeoff: This would improve safety accuracy and reduce visual-bias errors, but it would increase operational costs, require API subscriptions, and add technical complexity to the system.
 However, this tradeoff is absolutely necessary because the cost of a delayed report is far lower than the cost of a serious child injury because of an AI mistake.